AdobeDocs/document-cloud-learn.en/help/sign/create-and-manage-groups.md

 ---
 title: Creating and Managing Groups
-description: Learn how to create groups, add users to groups, and edit group settings.
+description: Learn how to create groups, add users to groups, and edit group settings
 feature: tutorial
 topics: Create and Manage Groups
 audience: Admin